srhinos/TNA/README.md

 # TNA's Website
-Website for the guild &lt;T N A> on Sargeras
+Quick info for the guild on Sargeras Alliance